 What hours are employees expected to be at work?

 This is particularly important for nonexempt/hourly jobs, but it’s important in considering your commute and other details of your personal life.
 I’ll never forget accepting a job, but not learning that the start time was 8:15 AM rather than 9 AM until being told for my first day of work.
 That was a big, unpleasant shock.

 Can this job be performed remotely all, or part, of the time?

-If working remotely is something you want or need, then asking the question now will enable you to determine if you want to interview for the job.
-Often, working remotely starts after you have worked at the job's location for a few months and had an opportunity to learn how things are done and get to know your boss and co-workers.
+If a remote job is something you want or need, then asking the question now will enable you to determine if you want to interview for the job.
+Often, working remotely starts after you have worked at the job’s location for a few months and had an opportunity to learn how things are done and get to know your boss and co-workers.

 Are any pre-employment tests required for this job (or employer)?

-Learn if there are skills tests or other standard, related tests every applicant must take to qualify you for the job.
+Learn if there is any pre-employment testing or other standard, related tests every applicant must take to qualify you for the job.
 They may be a standard part of the hiring process for this employer or this job.
 Knowing in advance will help you prepare and also decide if you want to proceed.

 Do NOT ask about drug tests unless you want to look like a drug user.

 An open ended question like this may result in information that helps you decide whether or not you want the job.
 You may also learn much more about the job and the organization which can be very helpful for you during the interviews.

 For MANY more questions to ask during the interview, check out How to Answer: Do You Have Any Questions?